 Introductory course for students emphasizing the principles of cellular and molecular biology, genetics, and development.
 In conjunction with classroom instruction, the biology lab will be divided between observational and experimental approaches, with emphasis on the collection and interpretation of quantitative data.
 No prerequisites; lecture and lab must be taken concurrently.
-Lectures (3 credits) and laboratory (1 credit).
+(4 Credits)